 The formation of thick scar tissue (keloids) can be a complication of burn injuries and their subsequent treatment with skin grafts.
 The incidence of keloids can often be reduced by using pressure garments on the affected areas during the healing process.

 A burn patient should also be monitored to make sure his or her fluid balance is regulated and that he or she is getting the appropriate amount of oxygen.
 Failure to monitor a patient’s vital signs can have devastating consequences.

-If you suspect that a doctor neglected to properly care for a severe burn, attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office for a free consultation.
+If you suspect that a doctor neglected to properly care for a severe burn, attorney Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
 You may also request Chris’ free guide to filing a medical malpractice claim in Ohio.